 Studies show that Yoga can prevent type 2 diabetes.
 It is because it controls blood sugar levels and lowers cholesterol.

 People who practise Yoga regularly are less likely to suffer from depression.
 It is because Yoga teaches us to be aware of ourselves and others.

 Yoga can help with fertility issues because it stimulates ovulation.
 It can also help with conception by improving sperm count and motility.

 Asthma is caused when airways narrow and constrict.
 Regular yoga practice helps improve lung capacity and strengthen muscles around the lungs.

-If you want to see results immediately, you will have to practice at least twice weekly.
-If you want to maintain your health and fitness, you will have to work out three times per week.
+If you want to see results immediately, you must practise at least twice weekly.
+You must work out three times per week to maintain your health and fitness.

-The most important thing to remember is to practice all postures correctly.
+The most important thing to remember is to practise all postures correctly.
 When learning how to perform them, focus on alignment first.
 Then add speed and power.

-Yoga is an ancient art form that has been used to keep humans healthy for thousands of years.
+Yoga is an ancient art form used to keep humans healthy for thousands of years.
 It is known to increase stamina, boost immunity, relieve stress, enhance sleep quality, and many other things.
-The only problem is that many people are unaware of its benefits.
+The only problem is that many people must be aware of its benefits.

 Furthermore, if you’re looking for more tips and tricks to improve your sleep and overall health, then you have come to the right place.
 At Crafted Beds, we have the best content regarding better sleep and why you need it for proper functioning and quality life.
 We hope you will find them truly helpful!